adobrasinovic/edss/README.md

 # EDSS Calculator

-The Kurtzke Expanded Disability Status Scale (EDSS) is a method of quantifying disability in multiple sclerosis.
+The Expanded Disability Status Scale (EDSS) is the most common clinical scoring system used to evaluate the condition of MS patients.
+The overall disability score ranges from 0 (normal) to 10 (death due to MS) in half-point increments

  The scale has been developed by John F. Kurtzke.
 The EDSS quantifies disability in eight Functional Systems (FS) and allows neurologists to assign a Functional System Score (FSS) in each of these.

 ## Getting Started